 As a leading supplier of dietary supplements to active individuals, Nutricost stands out in the market as an affordable and accessible option for sports nutrition.
 However, do you get what you pay for with Nutricost?
 To answer this, we had Kate Meier, GGR senior director of content, try their Chocolate Peanut Butter whey protein concentrate.

 Let’s start with the formulation.
-We gave it 4 stars out of 5 for the flavored version and 5 out of 5 for the unflavored version.
+We gave it 4 out of 5 stars for the flavored version and 5 out of 5 for the unflavored version.
 Unfortunately, the flavored versions, including the Chocolate Peanut Butter, contain some no-so-clean stuff like artificial sweeteners.

 RELATED: Best Protein Powder Without Artificial Sweeteners